microsoft/clrmd/doc/v2_roadmap.md

 1. Allow x64 process to debug x32 dumps.
 This is very, very difficult to acheive architecturally, because CLR's underlying debugging API is native code and deeply tied to architecture.
 I don't believe I will be able to implement this reasonably, but I intend to take a close look at it.
 2. Thread safety.
 Is it possible to inspect the heap from multiple threads without too much of a perf penalty?
 The real issue with this is the DbgEng based IDataReader does not support access from multiple threads.
 This is theoretically possible using a custom dump reader.
 3. A way to control the amount of memory ClrMD caches.

+# Feedback from the community

+Here is a list of feedback I am tracking from the community (my summary):

+1. It is difficult to build unit tests for code which uses ClrMD because it requires hydrating an entire object tree.
+It would be nice if the library was mock-able.
+2. Consider enabling nullable reference types. - **Approved**
+3. Have a mode where I can indicate what is most important to me speed or memory usage. - **Approved** - *I plan to have a way to limit the amount ClrMD allocates at the cost of performance.*
+4. Consider using native memory where it makes sense (basically limit small allocations and other memory thrashing.  **Completed (mostly)** - *The library has moved to using Span with stackalloc/ArrayPool.Rent in the vast majority of allocation cases.
+I've also removed the usage of most marshalled arrays in PInvoke signatures, preferring instead to pass pointers to byte arrays.*
+5. Clean up the design of a lot of weird parts of the library.  - **Approved** - *That is the goal of ClrMD 2.0.*
+6. Improve the messages and exceptions thrown by the library. - **Tentatively Planned**
+7. Document the expected 'cost' of main operations in memory/CPU.  - **Unsure** - *There's so many factors here I'm not sure what success looks like, but I'll take a look.*